asmaakhaledtwfeek/LeaveRequests/README.md

 **Raw SQL** — none.
 All queries use EF Core with parameterised LINQ.
 The check constraints in the migration use string literals for allowed values only (not user input).

-## What I'd do next with more time

-- Add JWT auth with an HR role guard on approve/reject endpoints
-- Expand status transition rules if the business requires (allow HR to cancel approved requests)
-- Add an integration test project covering the status transition logic and the employee-validation path
-- Containerise with Docker Compose (SQL Server + API + WASM served via nginx)
-- Surface paging controls and a date-range filter in the UI